Leask/tail-2-slackbot/README.md

 # tail-2-slackbot
-Send messages to any public channel as Slackbot.
+`tail -f` the log files and send all the new lines to any public channel as Slackbot.

 ## Installation